Portrait photography has its challenges in every type of portraits. Teen photography is no exception.

 Ask them to do silly poses and go along with ideas that they may have for photos.

-6. Use Props to Have a Variety of Poses
+6. Use Props for a Variety of Teen Poses

 Depending on the type of photo session, you can always incorporate some kind of prop to help the teen pose.
 For example, if you’re photographing a family session, have them bring a football so that they can throw the ball around.